 4. Humpty Jackson Gang

-With a leader whose most noticeable feature was his humpback, this gang worked the Lower East Side.
+With a leader whose most noticeable feature was his hunchback, this gang worked the Lower East Side, with their base of operations in a graveyard.

 5. Molasses Gang